DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 \[00:37:58\] **David Waumsley:** that’s going beyond the now will be changed.
 Call to action button.
 There’s a little, and that’s going to be a details tab.
 So there’s a little asterisk say modern CSS question mark.
 And what that I thought could be, and again, I dunno if my think is good on this home pages for SEO. a tricky because, you are expecting a lot of your internal links and external links to give the power to that, and effectively it’s a hub, but in some ways you do need to communicate with as much text as possible what is here, and the homepage is gonna be that.

 So rather than overwhelming people with information they might not need using something like a details tab, which works like an icon, just in straight H ml, you.
-Add in something so I can add a bit of an explainer by what we mean by modern CSS and why that’s prompted this whole podcast in a bit of additional text, which in which I can put some other headers and some other keywords in it, but also to be useful to anybody who really, it doesn’t know what that means.
+Add in something so I can add a bit of an explainer by what we mean by modern CSS and why that’s prompted this whole chat in a bit of additional text, which in which I can put some other headers and some other keywords in it, but also to be useful to anybody who really, it doesn’t know what that means.

 a lot of people are saying modern CSS and they know that this is this new wave of, since grid and.
 You know so much more that we can do that we don’t need JavaScript for.
 That’s what people are referring to, but it needs some explanation, but it seems too much to put that explanation.
 A wall of text for everybody, right?
-Just wants to be interested in podcast.
+Just wants to be interested in chat.

 \[00:39:23\] **Nathan Wrigley:** The then, so this, the implication here is go, so the asterisk is go look for something else.
 And it’s down here.
 It’s just down here.
 Yeah.
 Obviously we’ll change this around.
 And so what is this? this is a link, like a summary. this is a click and it’ll drop down its details.